Los Caquitos: Development

-The characters weren't very fleshed out originally, but as Chespirito began writing new sketches for the hour-long show, some of which lasted the entire hour, their backstories became more expanded.
+The characters weren't very fleshed out (no pun intended) originally, but as Chespirito began writing new sketches for the hour-long show, some of which lasted the entire hour, their backstories became more expanded.
 Botija was single at first, but got married very quickly to a woman called Chimoltrufia (Florinda Meza) who had moplike hair, a chipped tooth and constantly chewed a piece of gum.
 She was soon established as the conscience of the sketches; often she would earn money doing a respectable job, usually cleaning or babysitting.
 Many episodes didn't have to do with Chómpiras's and Botija's incompetent burgling, but instead focused on life in Chimoltrufia and Botija's tiny apartment.
 A neighbor named Doña Nachita (Angelines Fernández) started appearing frequently and eventually became a regular.
 Policemen were a regular feature in Caquitos sketches, but by the mid-1980s, Rubén Aguirre became the sketch's definitive policeman, the dimwitted Sgt.
 Refugio.
 Around this time, there were many sketches that took place at the police station as the characters tried to argue their innocence after being arrested; presiding over these cases was the police chief played by Raúl Padilla, who was eventually named Licenciado Morales.

 By the late 1980s, Chespirito started shifting away from Chavo and Chapulín sketches, as Chespirito and the others were getting older and less believable in those roles.
 The focus went to Los Caquitos, prompting a major change.
-Inspired by an episode of El Chavo, in which Chavo is wrongly accused of stealing, Botija and Chómpiras vow to never steal again and get honest jobs.
+Inspired by an episode of El Chavo, where a man named Señor Hurtado spends the day stealing the belongings of the residents of the neighborhood but after listening to Chavo (who had temporarily left the neighborhood after being briefly accused of the thefts and visited a church to confess) talking to his friends about his faith that the thief would turn good, he regrets his actions and returns everything he stole, Botija and Chómpiras vow to never steal again and get honest jobs.
 They and Chimoltrufia eventually settle into jobs at the inexpensive Hotel Lucho, run by Don Lucho (Carlos Pouliot).
 Chimoltrufia was a chambermaid and always did her job to the best of her ability, but Botija and Chómpiras tried to get by doing as little work as possible.